CANopenNode/CANopenDemo/tutorial/README.md

 Parameters from CANopen Object Dictionary are sorted into several storage groups.
 This is configured by Object dictionary editor.
 See [demo/demoDevice.md](demo/demoDevice.md) for storage group for each OD object.

-Storage groups are configured for storage with array of #CO_storage_entry_t objects.
+Storage groups are configured for storage with array of @ref CO_storage_entry_t objects.
 (For initialization in Linux devices see CANopenLinux/CO_main_basic.c and demo/linux/CO_driver_custom.h files.)

 #### Default storage groups for demoDevice
  - `RAM` is never stored